denisecase/node-express-app/README.md

 ## Start App

-"Open PowerShell Here as Admin" and start your app with node:
+"Open PowerShell Here as Admin" and start your app with the node command.

 ```PowerShell
 node app.js